bishwaG/Nextpie/docs/deploy-docker.md

 ## Running Nextpie as a docker container
 ---

+### Prerequisite
+Make sure that you have root access to the machine you are using and you have Docker installed.
+For installation guide, please refer to the official [Install Docker Engine](https://docs.docker.com/engine/install/) user manuals from Docker.

 ### Using Nextpie repository as a source
 To run Nextpie as a docker container run the following commands in terminal.
 Before running following commands make sure that you have installed `docker` and `docker-compose` in your system and make sure that the docker daemon is running in your system.
 Please keep in mind that you should have root privlage to run docker containers.